Introduction

 - ValidationRuns MUST be created and linked to the Deposition

-Transition to UNDER_REVIEW: The ArchiveNode MAY transition to UNDER_REVIEW when:
+Transition to UNDER_REVIEW: The ArchiveNode MAY transition to UNDER_REVIEW when validation is complete.

-Transition to DRAFT: If validation fails and the SubmissionProfile allows resubmission, the ArchiveNode MAY allow a curator to request changes, returning the Deposition to DRAFT with feedback.
+Transition to DRAFT: If validation fails, the ArchiveNode MAY allow a curator to request changes, returning the Deposition to DRAFT with feedback.

 State: UNDER_REVIEW